DIPLOMA IN JOURNALISM VWR003

 This Diploma is designed to not only develop your capacity to write commercially viable copy, but also understand the publishing industry, and develop a variety of skills which will be useful to employers or yourself when pursuing a career in journalism.

-To obtain this Diploma you must complete all assignments and pass an exam in eighteen modules, and provide written proof of having for a period of 300 hours either:
+To obtain this Diploma you must complete all assignments and pass an exam for each module (except Research Projects which do not have exams).
+In addition you also need to provide written proof of having for a period of 300 hours either:

 A. Attended industry meetings (eg. Trade shows, seminars, committee meetings) relevant to event management, or